Ryan Tannehill Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Season Stats

-- He's added 133 rushing yards on 19 carries and two rushing touchdowns, averaging 22.2 yards per game.
+- He also has 133 rushing yards on 19 carries (plus two rushing touchdowns), averaging 22.2 yards per game on the ground.

-- The Titans have thrown the football in 51.1% of their plays from scrimmage this year while staying on the ground 48.9% of the time.
-This offensive attack ranks ninth in the NFL in points scored.
+- The Titans, who rank ninth in the NFL in points scored, have dropped back to pass 51.1% of the time while running the football 48.9% of the time.

-- Tannehill accounts for 48.3% of his team's red zone plays, with 28 of his 202 pass attempts coming from inside the opponent's 20-yard line.
+- Tannehill has thrown 28 passes in the red zone this season, 48.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Chiefs.